When it comes to engaging young piano students during online lessons, it’s great to glean wisdom from teachers who are confident in their field.

 TIP 5: Throw in some small surprises and delight your students with the unexpected!

-Some weeks this will be a new game, picture, or special piece of music.
+Some weeks I work on engaging young piano students during online lessons with a new game, picture, or special piece of music.
 Other times it will be a fun prop.
 One of my students learned a piece about a cactus, so I had a small prickly cactus to show her.

 My studio mascot, Amos (a miniature horse who helps form proper hand position), will often make an appearance.
 A couple of my students brought stuffed animals to each lesson and we’d exchange a mutual moment of show-and-tell at the beginning of each lesson.
 Great fun!